gb452/exa-data-eng-assessment/README.md

 To do this as simply as possible, the data is put into a pandas dataframe, which then lets me use the `to_sql` function in pandas to send this straight into the database and create any new tables on the fly.

 There is some more discussion around that setup in the `db.py` file.

+# AI usage

+As it was mentioned in my first interview that AI usage was allowed in this tech test I have used it in a few places.
+I have marked any places I've used with appropriate comments, along with explanations as to what the code is doing.